 21 January 2013

 Hidetaka Fukaya, also known by his nickname Il Micio, is as much artist as artisan.

 Shoemakers tend to divide into two groups: those that are primarily driven by the artistic side of their work and those that are motivated principally by the craft.
-Norman Vilata is an artist, as is Pierre Corthay; most English shoemakers fall into the second group, as does anyone who trained to bench-make shoes.
+Norman Vilata is an artist, as are Christophe and Pierre Corthay; most English shoemakers fall into the second group, as does anyone who trained to bench-make shoes.
 Despite their slightly heavier construction than, say, Cleverley, Gaziano & Girling is the only English shoemaker I would put in the first category.
 Tony’s design aesthetic is truly original, even if the make owes much to Northampton.

-Norman makes dirty shoes; Pierre makes shoes that melt; Hidetaka prefers wobbly or slanty shoes.
+Norman makes dirty shoes; Christophe makes shoes that melt; Hidetaka prefers wobbly or slanty shoes.
 The examples below are nothing more than art.
 Only someone driven by the artistic possibilities of his professions would create such expensive works of fantasy.
 Also in Hidetaka’s showroom, though not pictured, was a pair of shoes made in a leather that had been ‘marbled’ in the same way as traditional Florentine paper.

 Tony has his own ideas for objets d’art.
 He also appreciates other arts in a similar way to Hidetaka.

 But to give the basics.
 Hidetaka is Japanese but has lived in Florence for 15 years.
 He has a small showroom and an office on one side of Via dei Federighi and a workshop on the other.
 Three other Japanese work for him.
 His bespoke shoes start at €3000 and he makes around 50-60 pairs a year.
 He trained under Alessandro Stella in Sienna and the vast majority of his clients are from outside Italy.